EPCCed/intro_to_cp2k/day1/README.md

 The main output file will contain the progress of the simulation and will be updated as the run proceeds.

 The beginning of the  output contains information about the settings for the run.
-This gives the important input parameters and details of how CP2K was built and run e.g. the number of processes and threads that were specifed when running.
+This gives the important input parameters and details of how CP2K was built and run.

 The report of the calculation then follows in the output file.
 For the exercise